eightmm/sequence-align-BioPython/README.md

 python sequence_align.py --temp example/3BEX.pdb --query example/seq.txt --output example/output.tsv
 ```

-- `--temp`: Path to the first input file (either a PDB file or a sequence text file).
+- `--temp`: Path to the first input file (either a PDB file or a sequence text file or a fasta file).
-- `--query`: Path to the second input file (either a PDB file or a sequence text file).
+- `--query`: Path to the second input file (either a PDB file or a sequence text file or a fasta file).
 - `--output`: Path to save the output `.tsv` file.

 ### Output